pivotal/blog/README.md

 ## Writing a _Good_ Post

-**Keep things technical.**  People want to see blog posts that educate them or make them things from a different light.
+**Keep it technical.**  People want to to be educated and enlightened.
 Our audience are engineers, so the way to reach them is through code.
 The more code samples, the better.

 **Nobody likes a wall of text.**  Use headers to break up your text.
-Each image you add to your post increases it's XP by 100.
-Diagrams, screen shots, or humorous "meme" (|memā|) gifs...
-They all add color and make your post much more readable.
+Each image you add to your post increases its XP by 100.
+Diagrams, screen shots, or humorous "meme" (_|memā|_) gifs...
+They all add color.
 If you don't have OmniGraffle, then submit an ask ticket.
 There's no excuse for monotony.

 **Your 10th grade teacher was right.**  Make use of the hamburger technique.
 Your audience doesn't have a lot of time.
 Tell them what you're going to write, write it, and then tell them what you've written.
 Spend time on your opening.
 Make it click.

 **Pair all the time.**  We do everything as a team, and this is no different.
 Get feedback from your friends and coworkers.
 Show them the post on the staging site, and ask them to tear it apart.

+**Make it pretty.** Pivotal-ui comes with a bunch of nice helpers.
+Make use of them.
+Check out the example styles in the default post template.

 ## Publishing Your Copy